 ManageEngine Mobile Device Management is a complete and comprehensive solution for controlling and managing devices.
 Above all, it’s popular for its ease of use and intuitiveness.

 - Compatible with iOS, Windows, Android, Mac OS and more.

 - Perform remote data wipes and device locking

 - Create and enforce security policies and profiles

 - Pricing is free for up to 25 devices.
-The next bracket is up to 50 devices at $64 USD
+The next bracket is up to 50 devices at $170 AUD per month.

-AirWatch is trusted by some of the largest companies around the world, as they help businesses focus on using mobile technology without the headache of managing it.
+Some of the largest companies around the world trust VMware (formerly Airwatch).
+They help businesses focus on using mobile technology without the headache of managing it.
 It’s a product of VMware, and as a result, you can trust the level of quality.

 - Protects company information with data loss policies